 May 29, 2013 - Officials intercept a letter sent to Obama that is similar to letters sent to New York City Mayor Michael Bloomberg and the group Mayors Against Illegal Guns.
-The letters are postmarked Shreveport, Louisiana and are suspected of containing ricin.
+The letters are postmarked Shreveport, Louisiana, and are found to contain “very low concentrations” of ricin.

 June 3, 2013 - Dutschke is indicted in the mailing of ricin-laced letters to Obama, Wicker and Holland.
 He later pleads guilty and is sentenced to 25 years in prison.

 June 7, 2013 - Shannon Richardson, an actress who had a minor role in the TV series “The Walking Dead,” is arrested and charged in connection with ricin-tainted letters that were mailed to Obama and Bloomberg.

-June 27, 2013 - Shannon Richardson is indicted for sending letters containing ricin to President Obama and Mayor Bloomberg.
+June 27, 2013 - Richardson is indicted for sending letters containing ricin to President Obama and Mayor Bloomberg.